davetron5000/melange-css/README.md

 Tailwind does not include a design system.
 Tailwind works by providing a very large set of classes to handle almost any styling need.
-It then runs a build step inside your project on ever change to produce only that CSS needed to achieve your goals.
+It then runs a build step inside your project on every change to produce only that CSS needed to achieve your goals.

 Melange is more like Tachyons in that it provides a vastly smaller amoutn of CSS at the cost of flexibilty.
 The idea is that where Tailwind provides near infinite font sizes